What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 When do they become mandatory?

 Starting 1 January 2026, importers will need to buy and surrender certificates each year to cover the emissions tied to their in-scope imports.
+The certificates will become available for purchase from February 2027, covering the entire period from January 2026.

 How to obtain and surrender CBAM certificates

 Importers will acquire CBAM certificates through a central platform managed by the EC.
 Only authorized CBAM declarants can access this platform.
-By 31 May each year, they’ll need to submit a verified CBAM declaration and surrender the corresponding number of CBAM certificates through the CBAM registry.
+By 30 September each year, they’ll need to submit a verified CBAM declaration and surrender the corresponding number of CBAM certificates through the CBAM registry.

 If fewer are surrendered than required, the shortfall must be made up, and penalties may apply.